-From the very first day, I’ve had a bit of a tour guide in my housemate Stig, a Swedish/Polish designer who came to Iceland less than half a year ago with 2000 Icelandic Kroner (about $17) in his pocket and a few words of Icelandic in his vocabulary.
-Now, he speaks the local tongue so well that Icelanders are nearly always taken aback when they hear him, and his design business is flourishing.
+From the very first day, I’ve had a tour guide in my housemate Stig, a Swedish/Polish designer who came to Iceland less than half a year ago with 2000 Icelandic Kroner (about $17) in his pocket and a few words of Icelandic in his vocabulary.
+Now, he speaks the local tongue so well that Icelanders are nearly always taken aback when they hear him.

-Despite my initial jetlag (I arrived from Seattle, 10 days before that I was in Bangkok, and a week before that I was in Cambodia), I was able to stay conscious all day and enjoy the overview of the city, which started with a free lunch at a business that Stig is a contractor for.
+Despite my initial jetlag (I flew in from Seattle, ten days earlier I was in Bangkok, and a week before that I was in Cambodia), I was able to stay conscious all day and enjoy a quick overview of the city, which began with a free lunch at a business where Stig is a contractor.

 This company is responsible for swapping out the internals of cars so they can run on methane instead of petroleum.
-There seems to be quite a movement for this conversion here, and I’ve heard the year 2050 tossed around as when they’ll be completely off fossil fuels in all aspects of life.
+There seems to be quite a bit of demand for such conversions here, and I’ve heard the year 2050 tossed around as when Iceland will be completely fossil fuel-free.
 Not too shabby.

 But back to the free breakfast.

-Apparently, the people at this company are able to come in every morning and enjoy a solid meal with their coworkers (“Including the President of the company,” explains Stig.
+Apparently, employees of this company are able to come in every morning and enjoy a meal with their coworkers (“Including the President of the company,” explains Stig.
 He points at an adjoining table “That’s him right over there.”).
-I shuffled together a few stacks of bread, cheese and cucumber and felt recharged for the day.
-“They also have free lunch, and in the afternoon they have time to eat some cookies and have some coffee.”
+I shuffled together a few slices of bread, cheese, and cucumber and felt recharged for the day.
+“They also have free lunch, and in the afternoon they give us time to eat some cookies and have some coffee.”